CodeForPhilly/prevention-point/README.md

 ## Merges

-Once your branch is ready to be merged, request merge approval from two other users.
-After approvals are received, proceed to merge the branch.
+Once your branch is ready to be merged, request merge approval from one other user.
+After approval is received, proceed to merge the branch.

 Other tools
 ## Links